-I’ve spoken before about what makes a good brand and how branding can either be honest or dishonest.
+I’ve written before about what makes a good brand and how branding can either be honest or dishonest.

 A few weeks ago a lawsuit came to light that is a perfect example of how even well-developed brands that are dishonest can lead to undesirable results.

 Coca-Cola was sued by a non-profit group challenging the truthfulness of the branding of their vitaminwater product.
 It seems vitaminwater is actually just as bad for you as any soda, and the supposed health-benefits are fiction.
 Pure dishonest branding.

 First, it’s a great example of a dishonest company that also happens to have well executed branding.
 The vitaminwater brand is well-designed, well-marketed, and well-placed: you’ll find it alongside health-oriented drinks in organic-crazed shops like Whole Foods and in the ‘granola’ sections of mainstream supermarkets.